Better Pseudo-label: Joint Domain-aware Label and Dual-classifier for Semi-supervised Domain Generalization: Experiments

 \subsection{Ablation Study}

 In order to verify the contributions of domain-aware pseudo-labeling (DAPL) and dual-classifier (DC), we conduct an ablation study on PACS, as reported in Table~\ref{ablation}. ``Ours w/o DAPL'' replaces DAPL by naive pseudo-labeling, and ``Ours w/o DC'' conducts prediction and generalization by the same classifier in the training stage.
 Without DAPL or DC, the generalization ability of our method dramatically drops.
-The results show that our modules are crucial to improve the accuracy of the classification on unseen target domains.
+The results show that our modules are crucial to improving the accuracy of the classification on unseen target domains.
 Besides, we show the pseudo-label accuracy in Figure~\ref{pesudoacc}.
-As seen, our method can obtain more accurate pseudo-labels for unlabeled data compared to the baseline (\ie, our method removes both DAPL and DC).
+As seen, our method can obtain more accurate pseudo-labels for unlabeled data compared with the baseline (\ie, our method removes both DAPL and DC).
+In order to further evaluate the effectiveness of DAPL, we conduct an ablation study to replace DAPL with other state-of-the-art cluster methods ( \ie, DBSCAN~\cite{dbscan} and Agglomerative Clustering~\cite{agglo}) for comparison.
+As seen, ours outperforms the best clustering-based methods by +7.62\%.
+The results indicate that domain-aware pseudo-labeling is more effective compared with clustering methods.

+In addition, as mentioned above, we propose to utilize a dual-classifier (a predictive classifier for producing pseudo-labels and a generalizable classifier) to avoid the possible accuracy degradation of pseudo-labels, which leverages the independent classifier for joint pseudo-label assignment and domain generalization.
+The predictive classifier is trained by original samples and the generalizable classifier is trained by mixed samples.
+We also compare the pseudo-label accuracy of the two classifiers on PACS in Figure~\ref{pesudoacc}.
+As seen, the predictive classifier gains 4.8\% in average accuracy compared with the generalizable classifier.
+This shows that the generalizable model causes a drop in the accuracy of pseudo-labels.
+And the dual-classifier module is effective for mitigating this problem.
 It is worth mentioning that our method picks up pseudo labels with an accuracy of over 70\% in a 7-class classification task using ResNet-18.